cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

 To follow along with this tutorial you will need the following:

 - The CockroachDB CLI installed locally.
 [Install CockroachDB](install-cockroachdb-mac.html)
 - The Vault CLI installed locally.
-[Install Vault](https://www.vaultproject.io/docs/install)
+[Install Vault](https://www.vaultproject.io/downloads)
 - Access as [`admin` SQL user](security-reference/authorization.html#admin-role) to a CockroachDB cluster.
-You may either [Create a {{ site.data.products.serverless }} cluster](../cockroachcloud/create-a-serverless-cluster.html) or [Start a Local Cluster (secure)](../{{site.versions["stable"]}}/start-a-local-cluster.html).
-This tutorial will demonstrate the procedure using {{ site.data.products.db }}.
+You may either [Create a {{ site.data.products.serverless }} cluster](../cockroachcloud/create-a-serverless-cluster.html) or [Start a Local Cluster (secure)](../{{site.versions["stable"]}}/start-a-local-cluster.html), however, for simplicity, this tutorial will demonstrate the procedure using {{ site.data.products.db }} and assume the user is doing the same.
 In either case you must have the public CA certificate for your cluster, and a username/password combination for the root SQL user (or another SQL user with the admin role).
   You can create a {{ site.data.products.db }} cluster through the [{{ site.data.products.db }} console](https://cockroachlabs.cloud/).
 - Access to a Vault cluster with an admin token.
 You may either spin up a [free cluster in HashiCorp cloud](https://learn.hashicorp.com/collections/vault/cloud) or [start a development cluster locally](https://learn.hashicorp.com/tutorials/vault/getting-started-dev-server).
   You can create a Vault cluster through the [HashiCorp Vault Cloud console](https://portal.cloud.HashiCorp.com/services/vault).